microprediction/humpday/README.md

 File an issue if you have problems.
 If you get a CMake error, try:

-    pip install cmake
-    pip install humpday

 #### Optional packages

-Install directly if you want them to be included:
+Install directly if you want them to be included (dlib is strongly recommended, but cmake is broken on some operating systems)

     pip install cmake
     pip install ultraopt
     pip install hyperopt
+    pip install dlib

 ### Articles